linpengcheng/PurefunctionPipelineDataflow/doc/comment_complicated_pl.md

 - Data is centrally managed by the warehouse. they are simple such as access, verification, type, standardization, and etc.

-- The logic of each workshop is very simple, short, independent, They are simple & natural such as heterogeneous parallel, module system, and etc.
+- The logic of each workshop is very simple, short, independent, They are simple & natural such as heterogeneous parallel, Coroutines, async/await, effect systems, module system, Errors, and etc.

 - Use the scheduler to achieve global optimization.